 It all began with Dr. Shiriki Kumanyika, who at the time was an emeritus professor of epidemiology in the University of Pennsylvania’s Perelman School of Medicine.
 In 2002, back when I was getting my start, she pulled together a group of black researchers and formed the African American Collaborative Obesity Research Network (AACORN).
 AACORN is a national network that seeks to improve the quantity, quality and effective translation of research on weight issues in African American communities.

-That collaboration and networking opportunity was key for me as a young researcher and as a black woman, so I was happy to return the favor when Shiriki later connected me to a postdoc at UNC who was struggling with feeling isolated among other researchers and postdocs.
+That collaboration and networking opportunity was key for me as a young researcher and as a black woman, so I was happy to return the favor when Shiriki later connected me to a postdoctoral student at UNC who was struggling with feeling isolated among other researchers and postdocs.

 That postdoc and I routinely met to have tea and check in, and then one day she invited someone else, and then another day, a third woman came, and I found myself thinking, “Wait!
 You mean everybody needs to talk?!”
 And that is the organic way in which I found myself leading Sistah-Docs.
 There never was a grand plan, and it remains very informal – we (including doctoral students and postdocs) often meet over Google Hangout, and I do all the mentoring work on my time, on my lunch breaks.
 The thing is, we need as many good researchers of color as we can get, people who have the contextual insight to answer public health questions for our communities.
 If those researchers need a role model, then I will be one for them.

-When I arrived at the Gillings School in ’92, no one was studying diabetes in the Department of Nutrition.
-A few people were researching cardiovascular disease prevention, though, and that’s where we linked up.
-The more I learned, the more I found that it was common practice to identify health disparities but offer no next steps or solutions.
+When I arrived at the Gillings School in 1992, no one was studying diabetes in the Department of Nutrition.
+A few people were researching cardiovascular disease prevention, though, and that’s where we connected.
+The more I learned, the more I saw a trend of research that identified health disparities without offering any next steps or solutions.

 To start a conversation with me: just say, “I was listening to NPR…” and we’ll be off and running!
 They talk about so many interesting things on that station.
 I used to make my kids listen to it in the car.
 They sometimes wanted to turn it off, because they said the news was too sad.
 I told them, “You don’t have to feel sad; you do have to be aware.”
 NPR does so much to create more engaged world citizens.